mikhailshilkov/mikhailio-docpad/src/documents/2015/12/weaving-your-domain-classes-with-fody/index.html.md

 }
 ```

 That's a lot of code!
-It's very repetative but it's also tricky: you can do it wrong in some slight way that wouldn't be easy to catch until it silently fails one day.
+It's very repetitive but it's also tricky: you can implement it incorrectly in some slight way that wouldn't be easy to catch until it silently fails one day.
 So imagine how many tests you need to validate it.

-I implemented this code with help of Resharper, which makes it so much easier, but the code is still there.
-So, it makes this class hard to read and hard to change - every time you add a property you should not forget to update all the corresponding methods.
+I implemented this code with help of Resharper, which makes it so much easier, but the code is still a heavy luggage to carry on.
+This class is hard to read and hard to change - every time you add a property you should not forget to update all the corresponding methods.

 Are there other options?

 Introducing Fody
 ----------------

-Fody is an extensible tool for weaving .net assemblies.
-It means, it means that you can use it to improve your code in an automatic way at the time of compilation.
+[Fody](https://github.com/Fody/Fody) is an extensible tool for weaving .NET assemblies.
+It means that you can use it to improve your code automatically at the time of compilation.
 Fody itself doesn't do much to the code, but it has a collection of plugins to actually change it.
 For this example I will use two of them:
-- NullGuard - checks that all input parameters, output parameters and return values of all types in current assembly can't not be null.
+- [**NullGuard**](https://github.com/Fody/NullGuard) - guards all the input parameters, output parameters and return values of all types in a current assembly not to be null.
 If null value is passed or returned, the weaved code with throw an exception.
-- Equals - you can mark a class with [Equals] attribute and Fody will implement Equals() and GetHashCode() methods and == operator for you by comparing all public properties of the annotated class.
+- [**Equals**](https://github.com/Fody/Equals) - you can mark a class with `[Equals]` attribute and Fody will implement `Equals()` and `GetHashCode()` methods and `==` operator for you by comparing all public properties of the annotated class.

 To install them just execute
 ``` ps